InnerWorld

 • Practice dashboard with session-ready briefs

-• Client brief — reflection snapshot before each meeting
+• Client preparation snapshot before each meeting

 • Longitudinal pattern reports across clients